If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 - How much creative freedom does the editor give you to personalize your store?

-Choose a website builder that allows you to showcase your clothes beautifully but helps you to build your store quickly and easily without breaking the bank.
+Choose an online store builder that allows you to showcase your clothes beautifully but helps you to build your store quickly and easily without breaking the bank.

-Website builder premium plans, like most things in life, tend to get better with the more you spend.
-The more you pay the more bandwidth, storage and templates you’ll have access to.
+Online store builder premium plans, like most things in life, tend to get better with the more you spend.
+The more you pay the more storage and templates you’ll have access to.

 When we say storage we’re not talking physical storage like a warehouse, we’re talking data storage.
 The more storage you have, the more images, videos and other media you can host on your website.